gndclouds/gndclouds/drafts/spacal-navagatuon.md

 ---
 title: Spacal Navagation
 description:
 date: 2020-04-12
 tags:
-  - development
+  - development  - slate
-  - collobration
-  - Slate
 layout: layouts/post.njk
 ---

 soft canvas

 what would is feel like to navigate through an ambient env by moving your phone their space?